-For bearings without oil tank (dry crankcase), the oil circulation system must be activated before rotating the machine shaft.
+For bearings without an internal oil reservoir (dry sump) and for thrust and counterbearings, the oil circulation system must be activated to turn the machine shaft.
 The shaft rotation must always be done in the machine rotation direction.

 After six months of storage, the following procedure must be used for protecting both the bearing internally and the contact surfaces against corrosion: